Recent from talks

 NBN (TV station)

 NBN is an Australian television station based in Newcastle, Australia.
 The station was inaugurated on 4 March 1962 as the first regional commercial television station in New South Wales, and has since expanded to 39 transmitters throughout Northern New South Wales including Lismore, Tweed Heads, Tamworth, Coffs Harbour, Newcastle and the Central Coast as well as the Gold Coast, Queensland.
-It is owned and operated by the Nine Network, with regional sales and newsroom located at 28 Honeysuckle Drive.
+It is owned and operated by the WIN Corporation, with regional sales and newsroom located at 28 Honeysuckle Drive.

 In January 2026, Nine Entertainment announced its intention to sell NBN to the WIN Corporation.
+The sale was completed on 2 June 2026.

 NBN's original owner, the Newcastle Broadcasting and Television Corporation (NBTC) was founded in May 1958 to begin preparations for the upcoming television licence allocations.
 The main shareholders in NBTC were United Broadcasting Company (owned by the Lamb family, owners of radio station 2KO), Airsales Broadcasting Company (owners of local radio station 2HD), and the Newcastle Morning Herald & Miners Advocate (to be bought out by John Fairfax & Sons).
 In accordance with the Australian Broadcasting Control Board regulations, at least 50% of the company had to be locally owned.
 Approximately 2,000 people bought shares.